 A child is permanently and totally disabled if both of the following apply:

-- The child cannot engage in any substantial gainful activity because of a physical or mental condition
+- The child cannot engage in any substantial gainful activity because of a physical or mental condition and

-- A doctor or government agency determines the condition has lasted or can be expected to last continuously for at least 12 months or can be expected to result in death
+- A doctor or government agency determines the condition has lasted or can be expected to last continuously for at least 12 months or can be expected to result in death.

 3Adopted child